-Kaz was running late.
-He welcomed me back with his big gregarious smile, and an even bigger hug before taking my luggage and storing it in the trunk.
-I smiled, reached for my sunglasses, and leaned back on the car seat when he drove out from the passenger pick-up area.
+Kaz welcomed me back with his big gregarious smile, and even bigger hug before taking my luggage and storing it in the trunk.
+I smiled, reached for my sunglasses, and leaned back on the car seat.
 If the presence of happy families and theme park shops inside the terminal hadn’t confirmed I was in Orlando – the bright sunlight, palm trees, and multi-colored flora outside the terminal left no doubt.
 Florida reigns supreme among the Sun-Belt states and Orlando is the premier destination.

-The orange groves have since been relocated and the area came to be known for its variety of restaurants and tourist attractions.
-We passed the busy Restaurant-Row section before heading to our neighborhood where Kaz slowed down for the twelve-miles-per-hour posted speed limit.
-The low speed limit allowed seniors taking leisurely strolls to keep their pace, accommodated juniors who appeared suddenly and disappeared just as quickly on their skateboards, and left ample time to stop for toddlers chasing wayward balls.
+The orange groves were relocated and the area came to be known for its restaurants and tourist attractions.
+We passed the Restaurant-Row section before heading to our neighborhood.
+Kaz slowed down for the twelve-miles-per-hour posted speed limit.
+This speed limit allowed seniors taking leisurely strolls to keep their pace, accommodated juniors who appeared suddenly and disappeared just as quickly on their skateboards, and left ample time to stop for toddlers chasing wayward balls.

 When I lived up north in New Jersey, I thought grass could pretty much take care of itself if it rained once in a while.
 The same assumption did not apply down south in Florida.
-Setting and maintaining the water sprinkler system is just the beginning.
+Setting and maintaining the water sprinkler system is only the beginning.
 Not only can’t lawns take care of themselves, they also need more attention than an elderly patient in a hospital.
-Even then, a patient might get better and leave the hospital, but no such hope exists with the lawn.
+Even then, a patient might get better and leave the hospital – no such hope exists with the lawn.
 Lawn-care is a full-time and year-round job in Florida.

 To ensure suburban nirvana, neighborhood expectations are established early on by the omnipotent Home Owners Association.
 This organization is dedicated to preserving the near impossible standards to which all homeowners are forced into submission.
 God, in the universal good books, has been known to forgive the believers for overlooking a rule or two if they repented.
 The same leniency cannot be expected from the HOA.
 Following your own religious book is a matter of personal choice, but thou shalt live by the commandments of the HOA.
 A copy of its mandatory book of rules can be found in every home regardless of creed, ethnicity, or religion.
 These lesser gods also sent notifications of my misdeeds as they occurred.

-The only things that grew without the help or involvement of the homeowner were the tropical weeds, which if left alone looked like something out of the Little Shop of Horrors.
+The only things that grew without the help or involvement of the homeowner were the tropical weeds, which if left alone, looked like something out of the Little Shop of Horrors.
 One had to be armed with knowledge on all the different varieties and the best way to deal with them.
-The local library was my favorite place to learn about anything, but everything I learned about lawn-care, I learned from my good neighbor Ben.
+The local library was my favorite place to learn, but I mostly learned about lawn-care from my neighbor Ben.
 The lawn and my sanity survived due to his sage advice and good counsel.
 Ben, just like a good neighbor, was always there, both figuratively and literally.
 I’d never seen anyone tinker so much in the mid-day Florida sun and still maintain a friendly disposition.

-Ben knew every plant’s name, their ailments, and all the possible remedies.
+Ben knew every plant’s name, their ailments, and the possible remedies.
 I hadn’t seen him talk to the plants, but he fed them nutritious supplements so they could reach their full potential.
 This level of dedication to flora was both admirable and questionable at the same time.
-My avid gardener friend was wise to the ways of maintaining the tropical paradise.
+This avid gardener was wise to the ways of maintaining the tropical paradise.
 He was in total harmony with tinkering-in-the-tropics, whereas for me, it was more like toiling-in-the-tropics.
 Dollar-Weed and Dandelions I could handle, but the Cinch Bugs hit you where it hurt.
 This silent and invisible enemy had declared war on the lawn.
-And, it had to go.
+It had to go.

 I realized my obsession with lawn-care had gone too far, when one day, while visiting friends in another subdivision, I knocked on someone’s front door to compliment them on their lawn.
-I had seen great lawns before, but nothing close to perfection befitting a royal garden until that moment.
+I’d seen great lawns before, but nothing close to perfection and befitting a royal garden until that moment.
 I didn’t think it was possible.
 Their lawn shimmered.
-It was a work of art and looked like a made-to-measure four-inch thick plush green carpet perfectly manicured around the edges of the footpath and driveway.
+It was a work of art that looked like a made-to-measure four-inch thick plush green carpet perfectly manicured around the edges of the footpath and driveway.
 There wasn’t a single brown blade, let alone a whole brown spot to be seen anywhere.
-I had not seen grass in TV commercials, or putting greens look this good.
+I’d not seen grass in TV commercials, or putting greens look this good.

 The owners were either not home, or they chose not to answer the door.
 They probably recognized the dazed look of a lawn admirer wanting to sit at their feet and inquire on the Way of the Lawn.
 What was their secret?
 Did they design the landscaping and do the work themselves, or had they hired a landscaping company?
 Sensible homeowners saved time, effort, and frustration by outsourcing lawn-care.
 My choices, determined by my financial resources, hadn’t earned me a seat with these wise subdivision elders.